hellowac/mapnik-wiki-zh-cn/XMLConfigReference.md

 ### Important Note: The Mapnik documentation is currently in the process of being restructured and updated for Mapnik 2.0 and the move to GitHub -- please double check all information found here and fix / report any errors you may find.
 Thanks for your patience.
----

 # Mapnik configuration XML

-See also a reference PDF, created by David Eastcott: http://old.nabble.com/attachment/27685172/0/MapnikXMLDescription.pdf (written for 0.7)
+See also [a reference PDF](http://old.nabble.com/attachment/27685172/0/MapnikXMLDescription.pdf) created by David Eastcott (written for 0.7)

 To validate the XML see [[ValidatingXml]]